andrewdircks/rhodium-blogpost/README.md

-# rhodium-blogpost
+Supporting code for "Using Rhodium with external optimization".

-Supporting code for "Using Rhodium with external optimization"
+The original blog post can be found here: